etsi-galgo/Line-Covering/README.md

 ---

 ## Author
-This code was developed by **Alina Kasiuk**
+This code was developed by **Alina Kasiuk**.

-As a part of the research **Covering line segments with drones: the minmax criterion**
+As a part of the research **Covering line segments with drones: the minmax criterion**.

-Authors: **José Miguel Díaz-Bañez, José Manuel Higes, Alina Kasiuk and Inmaculada Ventura**
+Authors: **José Miguel Díaz-Bañez, José Manuel Higes, Alina Kasiuk and Inmaculada Ventura**.
 Part of the **ETSI GALGO** research codebase.